 Mention research & publications Letters for reference for men are more likely to mention publications and to have multiple references to research.
 Put these critical accomplishments in every letter.
 Don't stop too soon On average, letters for women are shorter and more likely to make a minimal assurance ('she can do the job') rather than a ringing endorsement ('she is the best for the job').

 We all share bias Unconscious gender bias isn't exclusively a male problem.
-Research shows that women are as susceptible to these common pitfalls as men.
-Keep it professional Avoid gratuitous references to personal life and make sure you use formal titles and surnames for both men and women.
-Stay away from stereotypes Do not invoke negative stereotypes even indirectly ('she is not emotional').
-Be careful evoking even positive gender stereotypes ('caring', 'compassionate', 'helpful'), as even these can potentially hurt a candidate.
-Be careful raising doubt Honest letters are crucial, but negative or irrelevant comments, such as 'challenging personality' or 'I have confidence that she will become better than average' are twice as common in letters for female applicants.
-Don't add doubt unless it is strictly necessary.
+Research shows that women are as susceptible to these common pitfalls as men. common pittails as men.
+Keep it professional Avoid gratuitous references to personal life and make sure y use formal titles and surnames for both men and women. ou use formal titles and sumaries for both men and women.
+Stay away from stereotypes Do not invoke negative stereotypes even indirectly ('she is n emotional').
+Be careful evoking even positive gender stereotypes ('caring', 'compassionate', 'helpful'), as even the can potentially hurt a candidate.
+Be careful raising doubt Honest letters are crucial, but negative or irrelevant commen such as 'challenging personality' or 'I have confidence that s will become better than average' are twice as common in letters for female applicants.
+Don't add doubt unless it is stri- necessary. he

-k) Organization and Collaborator(s) Profile (Template): Please include descriptions for the primary contact organizations and co-investigators/collaborators involved in the project.
-Please include Resume/CV/Biosketch (if applicable) for Applicant and Collaborator(s), no longer than 5 pages each.

-- Appendix (if applicable): References or sample excerpts from questionnaires to be employed in a study may be appended.
+- k) Organization and Collaborator(s) Profile (Template): Please include descriptions for the primary contact organizations and co-investigators/collaborators involved in the project.
+Please include Resume/CV/Biosketch (if applicable) for Applicant and Collaborator(s), no longer than 5 pages each. - Appendix (if applicable): References or sample excerpts from questionnaires to be employed in a study may be appended.
 Reprints of publications or other media will not be accepted. - m) Budget Form Upload: The budget forms listed below must be uploaded using the templates provided and do not need to be incorporated into the PDF upload.
-Please save Project Lead budget document as LastName, FirstName_Budget.xlsx and Subcontractor budget document as SubcontractorName Budget.xlsx.
+Please save Project Lead budget document as LastName, FirstName_Budget.xlsx and Subcontractor budget document as SubcontractorName_Budget.xlsx.